likeablegeek/ifc2/README.md

 ```
 { command: 'aircraft/0/bank', data: 0.0004447073442861438 }
 ```

+> `ifc2` offers an alternative to events using callback functions which is discussed below

 Additionally, all state values fetched from Infinite Flight are stored in the `ifData` property of the `ifc2` object.
 At any time, this object will have one entry for each state ever fetched since `ifc2` was instantiated and will contain the last fetched value for that state along with a timestamp.
 The timestamp will be represented as a [UNIX-style time stamp](https://www.unixtimestamp.com/).